Fair Value Information

 Level 3 – unobservable inputs in which there is little or no market data available, which require the reporting entity to develop its own assumptions.

 The carrying amounts of cash and cash equivalents, accounts receivable-trade and accounts payable represent their respective fair values due to their short-term nature.
-There was $50.0 debt outstanding under the Prior ABL Facility as of December 31, 2024.
-The fair value of the Prior ABL Facility approximates its carrying value as of December 31, 2024.
+There was $36.0 debt outstanding under the 2028 ABL Facility as of December 31, 2025 and $50.0 debt outstanding under the Prior ABL Facility as of December 31, 2024.
+The fair value of each the 2028 ABL Facility and the Prior ABL Facility approximates each of their respective carrying values as of year-end.

 Fair value measurements at reporting date using